IBM-Bluemix-Docs/ComposeForScyllaDB/dashboard-backups.md

 2. Click in the corresponding row to expand the options for the backup you want to download.
 3. Click **Restore**.
 A message is displayed that a restore has been initiated.
 The new service instance is automatically named "scylla-restore-[timestamp]", and appears on your dashboard when provisioning starts.

-### Restoring via the {{site.data.keyword.cloud_notm}} CLI
+### Restoring by using the {{site.data.keyword.cloud_notm}} CLI

 Use the following steps to use the {{site.data.keyword.cloud_notm}} CLI to restore a backup from a running Scylla service to a new Scylla service.

 1. If you need to, [download and install the CLI](https://console.{DomainName}/docs/cli/index.html#overview).
 2. Find the backup that you want to restore from on the _Backups_ page on your service and copy the backup ID.
   **Or**
   Use the `GET /2016-07/deployments/:id/backups` to find a backup and its ID through the Compose API.
 The Foundation Endpoint and the service instance ID are both shown in the service's _Overview_.
-For example:

   ```
   https://composebroker-dashboard-public.mybluemix.net/api/2016-07/instances/$INSTANCE_ID/deployments/$DEPLOYMENT_ID/backups
   ```

   The response contains a list of all available backups for that service instance.
 Pick the backup that you want to restore from and copy its ID.

 3. Log in with the appropriate account and credentials.
 Use `ibmcloud login`, or use `ibmcloud login -help` to see all the login options.